solubris/insync/README.md

 - allow push to master - so no pr required
 - allow auto merge pr's
 - templates - perform replacement on templated files
+- allow for different dest paths:
+  - eg: dependabot.yml=.github/dependabot.yml
+- sync entire dir
+  - but what about if dest has extra files in the dir, should they be removed?
+- split into multiple steps in action.yaml

 Multiple destinations:
 - action could be setup for each dest
-- or can have one action that supports multiple dests
+- or can have one action that supports multiple dest's
+  - this would be faster as src would only be checked out once for all dest's

 Customize the PR:
 - labels